 Finally, always practice common sense.
 If you are in an area with mosquitos and high risk of malaria, make sure to have mosquito netting as you sleep.

-Schedule your travel medicine appointment by calling Internal Medicine & Pediatric Clinic or booking online today.
+Be safe during your travels by booking a travel medicine appointment with our team at Internal Medicine & Pediatric Clinic today.

 The staff are super nice and make u feel welcome.
 We seen Jamie Robinson and she is amazing!
 Could not ask for a better place to take my babies they are in good hands here!